karmaniverous/aws-api-template/README.md

 # AWS API Template

-Getting your applicaion's back end up and running on AWS is not a trivial exercise, especially if you want a robust and extensible result that will support a modern development process.
+Getting your application's back end up and running on AWS is not a trivial exercise, especially if you want a robust and extensible result that will support a modern development process.

 Here's a plug-and-play [AWS API template](https://github.com/karmaniverous/aws-api-template) that offers the following features: